nragusa/awsconfig-to-s3/README.md

 # Overview

 This CDK application will create an AWS Lambda function that will query AWS Config and store the results in an S3 bucket.
 It uses [AWS Config advanced query](https://docs.aws.amazon.com/config/latest/developerguide/querying-AWS-resources.html) to get the results and will store them in either CSV or JSON format.
-The files can then be downloaded from S3 for further modification.
+The files can then be downloaded from S3 for further modification or analysis..

 ## Prerequisites